SamuelSwartzberg/flashcardifying_text_temp/ling.md

 In english, the AGENT of a passive sentence is realized in a by-pp or left out entirely.
 In english, by-PPs realizing the agent are adjoined to the right of the VP.
 In english, the verb that is used to form passives is be, there is also a odd type of passive formed with get.

-### transitivity

-Valency is the number of argument controlled by a thing, mainly by a verb.
-Transitivity is a property of varbs that relates to whether a verb can take objects, and how many.
-Valency is different from transitivity in that it counts arguments, and thus also the subject.
-In general, the valency of a verb or similar is one higher than its transitivity.

-0|impersonal/avalent
-1|monovalnet
-2|divalent
-...

-intransitive|doesn't take an object transitive|takes an object ditransitive|takes two objects tritransitive|takes three objects
-ambitransitive|may take an object or not

-Ditransitive verbs take two objects, which in english may be termed the direct and indirect object.
-In languages which mark grammatical case, it is common to differentiate the objects of a ditransitive verb using, for example, the accusative case for the direct object, and the dative case for the indirect object.
-In languages without morphological case (such as English for the most part) the objects are distinguished by word order and/or context.
-However, there exist differences in morphosyntactic alignment.

-### causative

-A causative indicates that someone/thing causes someone/thing else to do/be something.
-A causative increases the valency of the verb involved.

-### ergativity

-an unergative verb is an intransitive verb whose argument is an agent. an unaccusative verb is an intransitive verb whose argument is not an agent.

-In linguistics, morphosyntactic alignment is the grammatical relationship between arguments.
-Morphosyntactic alignment is more specifically used for the relationship between the two arguments (in English, subject and object) of transitive verbs like the dog chased the cat, and the single argument of intransitive verbs like the cat ran away.
-The most common types of morphosyntactic alignment are nominative-accusative and ergative-absolutive, though there are others.
-All languages I speak are nominative-accusative languages.
-In a nominative-accusative (or just accusative) language, the specifier of an intransitive verb is treated like the specifier of a transitive verb grammatically, while the complement of a transitive verb is treated differently.
-In a ergative-absolutive (or just ergative) language, the specifier of an intransitive argument is treated like the complement of a transitive verb grammatically, while the specifier of a transitive verb acts differently,

-### evidentiality

-Evidentiality is the grammatical feature encoding what kind of evidence there is for a given statement.
-A feature that encodes evidentiality is known as an evidential or verificational/validational

-Following the typology of Alexandra Aikhenvald (2004, 2006), there are two broad types of evidential marking:

-indirectivity marking ("type I") evidential marking ("type II")

-The first type (indirectivity) indicates whether evidence exists for a given statement, but does not specify what kind of evidence.
-The second type (evidentiality proper) specifies the kind of evidence (such as whether the evidence is visual, reported, or inferred).

-type II evidentiality contains a bunch of distinctions, which may blend together:

-witness/nonwitness: whether the source is direct eyewitnessing or obtained otherwise (secondhand, inferral, logical deduction, etc.) firsthand/secondhand/thirdhand: may be orthogonal to witness/nonwitness since information may be firsthand but nonwitness (e.g. own inferral)
-sensory: Which senses does the information stem from
-inferential: Evidence was not personally experienced but inferred from indirect evidence.
-Reportative evidentials indicate that the information was reported to the speaker by another person.
-A few languages distinguish between hearsay evidentials and quotative evidentials.
-Hearsay indicates reported information that may or may not be accurate.
-A quotative indicates the information is accurate and not open to interpretation, i.e., is a direct quotation.

-Often languages form evidentiality systems based on a combination of some of the possible evidentials, e.g. {visual sensory, nonvisual sensory, inferential, reportative}

-### others

-Clusivity is the grammatical feature encoding the difference between inclusive and exclusive first-person plural reference.
-Inclusive first-person plural reference includes the adressee, exclusive first-person plural reference excludes the adressee.

 ### tense-aspect-mmod